France Inheritance Guide for Kyoto (京都市)

 How much is inheritance tax on property in Kyoto for France nationals?

-Which law applies to France inheritance in Japan?
+Which law applies to France inheritance in Kyoto?

-Do France nationals need to pay inheritance tax in Japan?
+Do France nationals need to pay inheritance tax on property in Kyoto?

 Need Help with Inheritance in Kyoto?